binary-com/academy/_posts/en/2014-10-24-Minimum-Duration-Down-To-15-minutesFor-Rise-Fall-Trades-on-Indices.md

 ---
 layout: post
-title: "Minimum Duration Down To 15 minutes For Rise/Fall Trades on Indices"
+title: Minimum Duration Down To 15 minutes For Rise/Fall Trades on Indices
 excerpt: Great news!
 Rise/Fall trades are now available with a minimum duration of 15 minutes on the following selected Indices
 permalink: /:title/
 ---